This post was originally published on 1/11/2022 and updated on 12/12/2024.

 Check smoke detectors

-Winter is a great time to do a smoke detector check as you can keep your slippers on to do it, and the safety pay-off is big — you'll feel great knowing things are working well.
-To check your smoke detector, find and press the test button on the face of the device until you hear that ear-shattering beep — that means everything is working correctly.
+Find and press the test button on the face of the device until you hear that ear-shattering beep—that means everything is working correctly.
 If you don't hear anything, that's a sign it's time to replace the batteries.
 Be sure to test the detector again after replacing the batteries to ensure everything is working correctly.
-Test the detectors regularly (not just in winter) and a good rule of thumb is to replace the battery once per year.

 Protect siding from dirt and mud

 Winter’s harsh wind and rain can kick up dirt and leave your siding looking messy.
 Or, maybe you were overzealous with your gardening in the summer and the soil is touching the siding.
-Wood siding will rot quickly with moist soil against it, so clear away any dirt from the siding itself.
-Soil against a concrete foundation is fine, but keep it below the lowest siding board.
-Brush dirt off of the siding with a broom or rag (go easy so as not to scratch or take off paint).
-Then, using a hose, spray water in a top-to-bottom motion until clean.
-Repeat this after intense bouts of wind or torrential rain to keep dirt at bay.
+Wood siding will rot quickly with moist soil against it, so it's important to clear away any dirt from the siding itself.
+(Soil against a concrete foundation is fine, but keep it below the lowest siding board.)

-Slip-proof outdoor stairs
+Make outdoor stairs less slippery

 Making your outdoor stairs slip-proof can be as simple as applying non-skid tape to each step.
 If you aren’t a fan of the aesthetic of black tape on your steps, you can also treat outdoor steps with a waterproof coating.
-To see how it’s done, check out our step-by-step instructions for how to rainproof stairs.

 how to rainproof stairs